maarten-pennings/Lego-Mindstorms/README.md

 - Unzip the archive
 - Copy [this batch file](install.bat) inside the base folder, where "setup.exe" is located
 - Run this batch

+### IDE goodies

+In [engine_pictures](engine_pictures) you find some big arrows and big digits to copy to the pictures directory of your NXT installation.

 ### Resetting the NXT
 If the running icon stops spinning, the NXT has frozen and you must reset it.
 Follow these steps to reset the NXT: